VOlekh/reactnd-project-would-you-rather-starter/README.md

 - Home view.

-After logged in, users are brought to home page with a number of options available.
+ Once the user logs in, the user should be able to toggle between his/her answered and unanswered polls on the home page, which is located at the root.
+The polls in both categories are arranged from the most recently created (top) to the least recently created (bottom).
+The name of the logged in user should be visible on the page.
+The application should show a 404 page if the user is trying to access a poll that does not exist.
+(Please keep in mind that newly created polls will not be accessible at their url because of the way the backend is set up in this application.)

 Unanswered questions:

 This includes all not answered question by the logged in user.
+The unanswered questions should be shown by default.
 By clicking on one of these question, user is asked to select option A or B. After submit card with question moves to answered questions tab.

     Fields:
+    -- Text “Would You Rather”
     -- username
     -- avatar
     -- question